Sharing tips on the best way to clean earbuds, especially when they get yellow and full of ear wax.

 To wash the actual earbud part here is how you do so:

-- Hold the earbuds with the mesh facing down to let any loose dust and earwax fall out on its own.
-If you need to get more debris out, try using a cleaning toothbrush.
+Hold the earbuds with the mesh facing down to let any loose dirt and earwax fall out on its own.
+If you need to get more debris out, try needing a cleaning toothbrush.

 Do NOT use soapy water or harsh cleaning products to wash your earbuds as this will likely damage them by seeping inside and ruining the electronics.